austin-hoover/ps-dist/README.md

 # psdist

 This repository is a collection of analysis and visualization methods for six-dimensional position-momentum space (phase space) distributions.
+Most of the methods should work for point-cloud or image data of any dimensionality.

 ## Installation